ecashin/go-getting/web/shareform/README.rst

 Much is missing from this simple proof of concept, including ...

-* Form elements --- Currently only the "Band name" field is synchronized between the different users.
-I plan to handle multiple form elements.
 * Testing --- This quick sketch has no tests.
 It needs unit tests and integration tests.
 * User identities --- A user should have a way to self identify, so